UCBerkeleySETI/breakthrough/APF/README.md

 steps through the spectral orders.

-This directory contains the following extracted spectra: apf_wav.fits - reduced 1D spectrum of Tabby's star, extractd from ucb-amp193.fits ramp.193.fits - corresponding wavelength calibration solution
+This directory contains the following extracted spectra:

+apf_wav.fits - reduced 1D spectrum of Tabby's star, extracted from ucb-amp193.fits

+ramp.193.fits - corresponding wavelength calibration solution

 Hydrogen alpha is in the 53rd order.
 The magnesium B triplet is in the 34th order (0-indexed).
 Try reading apf_wav.fits into Python using